-for each node $t \in T$.
-Then $\mathrm{T}'$ is a tree decomposition of~$M'$. \end{lemma} \begin{proof} We show this in terms of $G(M')$, the bipartite graph of the matrix $M'$, which comes from the view of $M'$ as a sum of outer products; see Fig.~\ref{fig:graphical-rep}.
+\begin{proof} We show this in terms of $G(M')$, the bipartite graph of the matrix $M'$, which comes from the view of $M'$ as a sum of outer products; see \Cref{new:fig:graphical-rep}.
 The permuted matrix is:

 Permuting the columns of $M$ to obtain $M'$ is equivalent to renaming the vertices of $G(M)$ corresponding to columns by $\alpha^{-1}$ while keeping the connectivity and edge weights the same.
 This action is a graph isomorphism.
 Renaming those same vertices as contents of the tree decomposition $\mathrm T$ to obtain $\mathrm T'$ ensures that $\mathrm T'$ is a tree decomposition of $G(M')$. \end{proof}